kevin-soria/FindMyPet/README.md

 Create your profile, add your pets, and post alerts emergency alerts if you lost a furry friend or you found a buddy!

-## For Quick Instructions, scroll down to Quick Instruction!
+## Scrool down to Quick Instructions, for immediate Lost and Found Instructions!

 [![onlinelogomaker-040920-2333-0248.png](https://i.postimg.cc/MGQ39PLB/onlinelogomaker-040920-2333-0248.png)](https://postimg.cc/4KX1d5s4)